open-telemetry/opentelemetry.io/content/en/docs/collector/installation.md

 {{% /tab %}} {{< /tabpane >}}

-To load your custom configuration `config.yaml` from your current working directory, mount that file as a volume:
+To load a custom configuration file from your working directory, mount that file as a volume:

 {{< tabpane text=true >}} {{% tab DockerHub %}}